Skip to main content

 Available outputs[Various Outputs]If your terraform module provides multiple output values, then click on the Show all link.
 Use the information icon for a description of each output field.
 The output values that are available are specified by your Administrator.
 You can reference these outputs when you define your container component variables under Containers > Advanced Settings > Variables > Add from cloud resource

-You can reference the outputs (e.g., PRIMARY_ACCESS_KEY) in your container component's environment variables (e.g., APP_DEPENDENCY) when you click the Add from cloud resource button.
+You can reference the outputs (e.g., NAME) in your container component's environment variables (e.g., DB_NAME) when you click the Add from cloud resource button.

 Deploy Cloud Resource Components